thierr26/thierr26_personal_notes_sphinx_sources/source/tmux.rst

 Kill all the opened tmux sessions and the tmux server with::

   tmux kill-server
+  tmux confirm-before kill-server # Prompts the user for confirmation in
+                                  # tmux status bar.

 If you're in a tmux session and want to kill all the other sessions, use::